 The water temperature in the tanks will be around 50°F (10°C) when I move the fish inside.
 Over the next week I will slowly raise this to 62°F (16.7°C).
 I do this by using timer sockets; they are calibrated in 15 minute segments.
 First I have the heater on 15 minutes every 1½ hours, then every 1¼ hours, then every 1 hour.
 After a week they stay on all the time on the lowest thermostat setting.

 After a day or two I start feeding the breeders on pelleted (dry) food.
 I do this for three or four days; it's light and gets the fish feeding.
 As the water warms I move on to Hikari Gold pellets, expensive, but I believe it's the best food out there.
 I will also start giving them Dendrobaena worms; I breed them myself but I also buy some in, mail order at around £15–£20 per kg.
 They are also fed bloodworm and tadpoles if they show they have the appetite.

 I will condition them (using this feeding regime) for 3–5 weeks and look to spawn them from early to mid-April.
 During this time I constantly syphon the tank bottoms and keep the front glass clean.

 Goldfish spawning in mops

 Back in the fish house I decided it was time to start breeding, so I filled eight tanks with treated water (treated to remove the chlorine from tapwater) and left them overnight to stand.
-The next day in went the spawning mops and the temperature was set at 65°F (18.3°C).
+The next day in went the spawning mops and the temperature was set at 65°F (18°C).
 I carefully selected the fish and in they went, two tanks for veiltails, two for Bristol shubunkins, two for fantails and two for moors; I aim to use one or two females and three or four males in each tank (if I can).
-I continue feeding as before, (slightly less maybe) until they spawn.
+I don’t feed them, or feed slightly less, maybe, until they spawn.

 Eggs 12 hours before hatching